thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-10-mqtt-web-application-using-javascript-and-websockets.md

 I like to be explained things in layman terms.
 When I first witnessed MQTT I didn't really understand how the technology worked, or how it was used.
 The technical jargon was intimidating!
 The important use of MQTT for clients is in the subscription of MQTT data from a server.
 For example, create a web application or mobile application that retrieves and displays node data.
 But how does it get the data?
 Answer: it subscribes to an MQTT topic that the server publishes.

 I like to explain the MQTT protocol similar to FM radio.
 A client is similar to the radio you have in your car.
 It can tune frequencies to listen to specific radio stations.
-The IoT equivalent is subscription to an MQTT topic, where you must tune to the MQTT server.
+The IoT equivalent is a subscription to an MQTT topic, where you must tune to the MQTT server.
 The key aspect, MQTT publications are live - the same way the radio station is live.
 If you want to save the music that a radio station is playing, you must record it.
 MQTT subscription is the same!

 This post covers how to write a simple MQTT subscription client for an IoT/LoRaWAN network.
-In this tutorial the client will be a web application (usable on any modern web browser) that is written in HTML and JavaScript.
+In this tutorial, the client will be a web application (usable on any modern web browser) that is written in HTML and JavaScript.
 The web application will subscribe to an MQTT topic from a server and print the information to the web page.

 ## The Eclipse Paho MQTT JavaScript Library

 The first thing we need is an MQTT library to build our client.
 Writing an MQTT client is greatly simplified by using a well-documented and thoroughly tested library.
-I mean, why re-invent the wheel, when a group of talented developers have already designed and excellent wheel!
+I mean, why re-invent the wheel, when a group of talented developers have already designed an excellent wheel!

 The [Eclipse Paho project](https://www.eclipse.org/paho/) is an excellent open source MQTT client that is available for a variety of programming languages, including JavaScript.
 The [Eclipse Paho Downloads](https://www.eclipse.org/paho/downloads.php) page provides a summary of the support for different programming languages and the functionality provided in each.
 The [Eclipse Paho JavaScript client GitHub](https://github.com/eclipse/paho.mqtt.javascript) page has some good documentation on getting started using the library.
-However, in this post we will cover each step and explain it along the way.
+However, in this post, we will cover each step and explain it along the way.

 ## MQTT Over Websockets

-In order to connect and subscribe to MQTT using JavaScript from within a web browser, MQTT must be configured to operate over websockets.
-This is not implemented by default in most MQTT brokers; for example, Mosquitto does not enable websockets by default.
-Make sure the MQTT broker you are attempting to connect to using this tutorial has websockets enabled and that you have the correct websocket port.
+In order to connect and subscribe to MQTT using JavaScript from within a web browser, MQTT must be configured to operate over web sockets.
+This is not implemented by default in most MQTT brokers; for example, Mosquitto does not enable web sockets by default.
+Make sure the MQTT broker you are attempting to connect to using this tutorial has web sockets enabled and that you have the correct web socket port.

-## Building a MQTT Web Application
+## Building an MQTT Web Application

 #### Create a folder structure